SkylineCommunications/Skyline.DataMiner.Utils.DecayableCache/Utils.DecayableCache.Protocol/README.md

 ## Ideal Use Cases
 - Connectors where the parameters or tables are large and lookups need to be done frequently.
+- Connectors where a static container is needed, but data should be removed for inactive elements.
 - Environments with concurrent data access needs.

 ## Getting Started

-Define a static object of the **GlobalparameterCache** class using your desired data type.
+Define a static object of the **GlobalParameterCache** class using your desired data type.

 - Tables could be a Dictionary holding the PK to some or all row values.
 - Large parameters could contain the deserialized data type rather than the serialized string.